 The Woman: Under the apple tree I awakened you.
 There your

-mother was in labor with you; there she who bore you was in
+mother was in labour with you; there she who bore you was in

 arm, for love is strong as death, jealousy is fierce as the